ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 =====================

-As mentioned before on the :ref:`longer_introduction`, each kernel imported from the :code:`GraphKernel` decorator and found inside :code:`grakel.kernels` sub-package, inherits the :code:`kernel` class found there.
+As mentioned before on the :ref:`longer_introduction`, each kernel imported from the :code:`GraphKernel` decorator and found inside :code:`grakel.kernels` sub-package, inherits the :code:`Kernel` class found there.
 In order to write any kernel that will be integrated (see :ref:`contributing`), in our package we would like the user to inherit that class.
 This may seem restricting but is not.
 We will try to demonstrate this in the following sections and we would like to mention the fact that the whole kernel package **is not final**, but must be always considered final when deploying a new package, because all the kernels should have a unified common interface.

 -------------------------------------------
-Overriding the :code:`kernel` class methods
+Overriding the :code:`Kernel` class methods
 -------------------------------------------
-In order to start we will present the current interface of the :code:`kernel` class (public methods) and guide the user how he can write a simple base :code:`kernel`, such as the *vertex-histogram-kernel*.
+In order to start we will present the current interface of the :code:`Kernel` class (public methods) and guide the user how he can write a simple base :code:`Kernel`, such as the *vertex-histogram-kernel*.

 The *vertex-histogram-kernel*, defined in :cite:`Sugiyama2015NIPSD` p.4 section 2.3 is a simple kernel, that calculates label histograms for each graph, that is: *counts the number of occurrences for each label